focusaurus/hexagonal-lambda/readme.md

   - `export API_URL=$(cd terraform/dev && terraform output api_url)`
     - where "terraform/dev" is the desired deployment to test
   - `npm run smoke` with the appropriate values for your deployment
+- Trigger an API Gateway deployment: `node bin/deploy-apig.js dev`
+  - Substitute `demo` for `dev` to target that deployment
+  - Note our terraform-triggered deployments currently have an ordering issue where they fire before other APIG changes are done, so manually deploying is sometimes required.

 ## Filesystem Layout